Posted on

 From “GMO is Evil” to “GMO is Cute”: The Glow-in-the-Dark Firefly Petunia

-In the world of modern gardening, innovation has taken an enchanting turn.
-Imagine stepping into your garden at dusk, and instead of fading into shadows, your petunias light up like fireflies, emitting a soft, ethereal glow.
-Meet the glow-in-the-dark firefly petunia, a genetically modified organism (GMO) that’s capturing the imagination of gardeners and sparking a fascinating cultural shift: the rebranding of GMOs from “evil” to “adorable.”
+In modern gardening, innovation has taken a magical turn.
+Imagine stepping into your garden at dusk, and instead of fading into shadows, your petunias glow softly like fireflies.
+Meet the glow-in-the-dark firefly petunia—a genetically modified plant that is changing the way people think about GMOs.
+Instead of fear, it inspires wonder.

 The Science Behind the Glow